 - Deepawali/Diwali: Festival of color and vibration of lights

 It is the second most significant festival of Hindus in Nepal.
 It is celebrated right after 15 days of Dashain.
 This festival is celebrated for 5 days.
-Each day celebration keeps unique mythological beliefs, understanding, and assumptions.
+Each day's celebration keeps unique mythological beliefs, understanding, and assumptions.

 As it also falls in September and October, this can probably be the relevant time for visitors to enjoy lights, firecrackers, burning candles, etc.